classgraph/classgraph/README.md

 ### Tips

-**Calling from Java 7 and below:** The usage examples above use lambda expressions (functional interfaces) from Java 8 for simplicity.
+**Calling from Java 7:** The usage examples above use lambda expressions (functional interfaces) from Java 8 for simplicity.
 However, at least as of JDK 1.8.0 r20, Java 8 features like lambda expressions and Streams incur a one-time startup penalty of 30-40ms the first time they are used.
 If this overhead is prohibitive, you can use the Java 7 version of Method 1 (note that there is a different [`MatchProcessor`](https://github.com/lukehutch/fast-classpath-scanner/tree/master/src/main/java/io/github/lukehutch/fastclasspathscanner/matchprocessor) class corresponding to each `.match...()` method, e.g. `.matchSubclassesOf()` takes a `SubclassMatchProcessor`):

 ```java
 new FastClasspathScanner("com.xyz.widget")